mortie/nbon/README.md

-# NBON: Non-Binary Object Notation

 ![NBON Logo](./NBON.png)

-There's a lot of binary-JSON-style formats.
+# Non-Binary Object Notation

+There are many formats which aim to be a binary encoding of JSON.
 Naturally, they're all more or less unreadable in a text editor;
-you more or less *need* a tool to inspect their contents, and you can't reasonably hand-edit them.

-NBON represents a sort of middle-ground between a pure textual notation like JSON and a pure binary notation like CBOR/BSON/MessagePack/UBJSON/BJSON/etc.
+you can't just open, say, a MessagePack file in a text editor and get an impression of what data is contained.

+The goal of NBON is to represent the overall structure of the data using human readable text, while using binary encodings for some of the values to make parsing and serialization faster.

 An NBON-encoded value can be one of the following: